Contrastive Spectral Rectification: Test-Time Defense towards Zero-shot Adversarial Robustness of CLIP: Theoretical Analysis of Gradient Conflict

 \section{Theoretical Analysis of Gradient Conflict}

-In this section, we analyze the geometric relationship between the gradient of the proposed spectral consistency objective and the direction of adversarial perturbations.
-By employing a local linearization of the encoder, we demonstrate that the optimization of our auxiliary loss generates a restorative force that specifically counters high-frequency noise aligned with the model's feature sensitivity.
+In this section, we theoretically analyze why limiting adversarial attacks to the low-frequency band is inherently inefficient.
+This inefficiency arises from a fundamental geometric conflict: the gradient direction required to maximize adversarial loss exhibits a consistent negative cosine similarity with the gradient of low-frequency constraints.
+In the following derivation, we prove this by analyzing the geometric relationship between the proposed spectral consistency objective (which enforces low-frequency alignment) and the direction of adversarial perturbations.
+By employing a local linearization of the encoder, we show that the optimization landscape inherently suppresses perturbations in the low-frequency band, thereby forcing effective attacks to gravitate toward high-frequency components.

 \textbf{Problem Setup.} Let $f: \mathbb{R}^d \to \mathbb{R}^k$ be the encoder, and $\mathbf{G} \in \mathbb{R}^{d \times d}$ be a symmetric, linear low-pass filter (\textit{e.g.}, Gaussian).
 We define the high-pass projection operator as $\mathbf{P} = \mathbf{I} - \mathbf{G}$.
 The consistency loss is given by: